 AWARE invites individuals into a meaningful encounter with the daily realities of Catholic Charities' clients.
-This experiential learning program allows participants to gain a better understanding of our region's social issues and the impact they have on real people.
-To commemorate our centennial, we are hosting AWARE sessions across our programs and in a variety of locations.
+This interactive, hands-on learning program allows participants to gain a better understanding of our region's social issues and the impact they have on real people.
+Each session highlights a particular area of service and social justice.
+AWARE sessions explore hunger and homelessness, aging, early childhood education and family strengthening, mental health in childhood, immigration, and disability.